 Adding chartreuse to the home comes down to how daring you want to be.
 For those that love to be bold in the home, large chartreuse pieces from curtains to furniture (chartreuse velvet sofa anyone?) are the way to go.
 You can go all out and make it the main colour of the room or stick to a few statement pieces, but either way you’ll be showing this colour trend off loud and proud.

 Stick to Subtlety

 For those that want to add a dash of the juicy hue but aren’t ready to take a big leap, stick to more subtle pops of the shade.
-As with adding any new color to the home, using just a few hints here and there lets you dip your toe first to see if it’s a color you want to commit to, or if it’s just a flight of fancy to edit out again next season.
-From pillows to vases, decorative accessories are the way to go to try this color on for size.
+As with adding any new colour to the home, using just a few hints here and there lets you dip your toe first to see if it’s a colour you want to commit to, or if it’s just a flight of fancy to edit out again next season.
+From cushions to vases, decorative accessories are the way to go to try this colour on for size.